 14. Telling Yourself You’re ‘Stuck’

-Something really powerful I learned last year is that being stuck is just a story we tell ourselves.
+The most powerful thing I’ve learned in my personal growth journey is that being stuck is just a story we tell ourselves.

-Yes sometimes we run into roadblocks but there is almost always a way around them.
+Yes sometimes we run into very real roadblocks, but there is almost always a way around them.
 When you don’t see a path forward you just have to look at things a different way.

 Sometimes I’m like “ugh I don’t know what to write about,” but when I stop telling myself that story and look for ideas I always find them.